 - As soon as rice is cooked, place in refrigerator to cool for about 12 hours.

 That’s it.
 If there is any “catch”, it’s that you have to plan ahead because the cooling period is important.
-To my mind the payoff is well worth it because you get the taste you love but with fewer calories.
+To my mind the payoff is well worth it because you still get the taste you love, and you can eat the same portion size but consume fewer calories.

 * The recommended amount of coconut oil is approximately 3% of the weight of the rice you are cooking.